MicrosoftDocs/memdocs/memdocs/intune/remote-actions/devices-wipe.md

 MDM policies will be reapplied the next time the device connects to Intune.

 A wipe is useful for resetting a device before you give the device to a new user, or when the device has been lost or stolen.
 Be careful about selecting **Wipe**.
 Data on the device cannot be recovered.
-This level of device wipe follows a standard file delete process, rather than a low-level delete.
+This level of device wipe follows a low-level delete.

 ### Wiping a device